LIST: 35 Must-Visit Historical Places in the Philippines

 Tirad Pass, Ilocos Sur

 Tirad Pass is where Philippine General Gregorio Del Pilar led the battle against American forces in 1899, known as the Battle of Tirad Pass.
-In this battle, Del Pilar fought with American troops to let President Emilio Aguinaldo escape going to the North.
+In this battle, Del Pilar fought alongside American troops to allow President Emilio Aguinaldo to escape to the North.
 Aside from its historical significance, this destination in Ilocos Sur is a must-visit for hikers who want to climb Mount Tirad.

 Barasoain Church, Bulacan